EDITOR’S INTRODUCTION

 Bounty Hunters who do not

-slay humanoids can rise only as
+SLAY humanoids can rise only as

-high as the ninth level
+high as the 9 level of experience,

-of experience, while other hunters can
+while other hunters can

 aspire to 13th level, The